gyselroth/docxBox/README.md

 | b1 | b2 | b3 |
 | c1 | c2 | c3 |

-the full table specification as JSON looks like:
+the table specification as JSON looks like:
 ````
 {
     "table":{